-A few hours walking on Claggan Island near Belmullet is an escape to a magical world of tranquility and wonderful coastal scenery on the Wild Atlantic coast of Co Mayo.
+A few hours walking on Claggan Island near Belmullet is an escape to a magical world of tranquillity and wonderful coastal scenery on the Wild Atlantic coast of Co Mayo.

-Claggan Island (Oileán Chloigeann) has the distinction of being Mayo’s newest island – having only being officially declared an island in 1991.
+Claggan Island (Oileán Chloigeann) has the distinction of being Mayo’s newest island – having only been officially declared an island in 1991.

 The tiny island is situated on the north-eastern corner of Blacksod Bay, about 12kms from Belmullet, in the townland of Bunnahowen (Bun na hAbhna) and in the parish of Kilcommon (Cill Chomáin).
 It has a population of just 8 people and is one of the Mayo Discovery Points on the Wild Atlantic Way.

 The island is linked to the mainland by a narrow, sandy causeway that divides Trawmore Bay from Blacksod Bay and it is circled by beautiful sandy beaches in every direction you look.

 Srah beach winner of a Green Coast Award